 The Sauce Options

 Like I mentioned above, there are so many choices when it comes to lobster ravioli sauce.
-If you're looking for something butter based, I have an amazing brown butter and pine nut sauce that pairs beautifully with lobster ravioli (seriously, it's so good).
+If you're looking for something butter-based, I have an amazing brown butter and pine nut sauce that pairs beautifully with lobster ravioli (seriously, it's so good).
 You can also try alfredo, garlic butter (again, similar to my brown butter recipe), vodka sauce, or in this case, pink sauce (we're adding a little tomato paste to bring out the sweetness of the lobster).
 It makes it the perfect romantic date night meal.

 For this sauce, we've got a couple of things going on.
 First, the lobster shells themselves add amazing flavor.
 Second, the slight tomato taste adds sweetness, and third, we're going to add white wine, lemon and tarragon to bring everything together.
 If you've been eating lobster for a while, you'll know these are all classic flavors to pair with the crustacean.
 P.S.
 Try to get Chardonnay for the wine.
-You can use it in this sauce, and it also pairs perfectly with the meal afterwards!
+You can use it in this sauce, and it also pairs perfectly with the meal afterward!

 How to Make Lobster Ravioli